Metrology for maintenance quality and performance

 Table of content

-Industrial performance depends above all on the accuracy and reliability of assets: components on which metrology plays a strategic role.
-Too often seen as merely a technical support function, metrology nonetheless deserves special attention.
-Industrial measurements directly affect product quality, regulatory compliance and the effectiveness of maintenance operations.
-Once integrated into the CMMS software of the company, metrology secures processes and increases decision reliability.
+The performance of manufacturers depends above all on the precision and reliability of assets: components, on which metrology plays a strategic role.
+Too often seen as mere technical support, metrology nevertheless deserves special attention.
+Industrial measurements determine product quality, regulatory compliance and the effectiveness of maintenance operations.
+Once integrated into the company’s CMMS software, metrology secures processes and makes decisions more reliable.

 Metrology refers to the set of methods, tools and standards related to measurement.
-More concretely, in industry this discipline covers the management of measuring instruments used throughout the production, inspection or maintenance cycle.
-Assets such as temperature sensors, pressure gauges, multimeters or comparators are all valuable metrology tools.
+More concretely, in industry, this discipline covers the management of measuring instruments used throughout the production, inspection or maintenance cycle.
+Assets such as temperature sensors, pressure gauges, multimeters or dial indicators are all valuable metrology tools.

-It is therefore easy to understand that the reliability of these instruments determines the reliability of the decisions based on their data.
-Ensuring measurement quality at the source avoids production defects, non-conformities or accidents.
-Metrology is thus an essential link in the industrial chain, constantly evolving to support businesses.
+You will therefore easily understand that the reliability of these instruments determines the reliability of decisions based on their data.
+Ensuring measurement quality at source prevents production defects, non-conformities or accidents.
+Metrology is thus an essential link in the industrial chain, constantly evolving to support companies.

-Why does the management of measuring instruments play a major role in industry?
+Why does management of measuring instruments play a major role in industry?

-At the dawn of Industry 5.0, metrology guarantees product quality, and above all compliance with an increasing number of standards.
-The industrial sector, which is heavily regulated, cannot tolerate imprecision.
+In the era of Industry 5.0, metrology guarantees product quality but, above all, compliance with an increasing number of standards.
+The industrial sector, heavily regulated, does not tolerate imprecision.

-Moreover, the discipline is constantly evolving to handle the huge volumes of generated data.
-Rather than blurring the quality of analyses, this data must be impeccably reliable.
-Only this reliability enables manufacturers to fully control their processes.
+Furthermore, the discipline is constantly evolving to cope with the vast volumes of generated data.
+Rather than undermining the quality of analyses, this data must be impeccably reliable.
+Only then can manufacturers properly control their processes.

 Risks if deviations go undetected

-Undetected measurement issues can have serious consequences, potentially including:
+Undetected measurement issues have serious consequences, potentially including:

-• Manufacturing defects not identified in time, which increase scrap rates or delivery non-conformities.
+• Undetected manufacturing defects identified too late, increasing scrap rates or delivery non-conformities.

-• Excess raw material consumption, if dosages or tolerances are poorly measured.
+• Excessive raw material consumption when dosages or tolerances are poorly measured.

-• Damage to assets, if operating parameters are not properly controlled.
+• Asset degradation if operating parameters are not correctly controlled.

-• Regulatory non-compliance, particularly in sensitive sectors such as food, medical, aerospace or automotive.
+• Regulatory non-conformities, particularly in sensitive sectors such as food, medical, aerospace or automotive.

-• Significant economic losses, linked to poor quality, product recalls or loss of production control.
+• Significant financial losses related to poor quality, batch recalls or loss of production control.

-• Cost control : metrology costs, and also, by direct consequence, production costs
+• Cost control : metrology costs, and, by direct impact, production costs

 • Risk management